-- completed at least 48 hours of general education requirements with a G.P.A. of 2.75 or higher in courses taken at Governors State University; - completed professional education course requirements, except student teaching, including a minimum of 100 clock-hours of field experience with a G.P.A. of 3.0 or higher, with a grade of "C" or better in each course, and EDUC6330 and EDUC6340 with a grade of "B" or better; - 3. must have completed methods course no more than two years prior to the commencement of student teaching; - have no more than six hours remaining to be completed in the major in which the student is enrolled with a G.P.A. of 3.0 or higher and completed all courses with a grade of "C" or better; - met all state requirements applicable to the subject matter area(s) in which the student will teach as outlined in Section IX, Staff Qualifications of the Illinois State Board of Education publication, Minimum Requirements for State Licensure; - submitted evidence of having passed the Biology content area exam of the Illinois Licensure Testing System; and - 7. received a positive recommendation from the Secondary Education Student Progress Committee.
+- completed at least 48 hours of general education requirements with a G.P.A. of 2.75 or higher in courses taken at Governors State University; - completed professional education course requirements, except student teaching, including a minimum of 100 clock-hours of field experience with a G.P.A. of 3.0 or higher, with a grade of "C" or better in each course, and EDUC6330 and EDUC6340 with a grade of "B" or better; - must have completed methods course no more than two years prior to the commencement of student teaching; - 4. have no more than six hours remaining to be completed in the major in which the student is enrolled with a G.P.A. of 3.0 or higher and completed all courses with a grade of "C" or better; - met all state requirements applicable to the subject matter area(s) in which the student will teach as outlined in Section IX, Staff Qualifications of the Illinois State Board of Education publication, Minimum Requirements for State Certificates; - 6. submitted evidence of having passed the Biology content area exam of the Illinois Certification Testing System; and - 7. received a positive recommendation from the Secondary Education Student Progress Committee.

-Students must meet all university requirements for a license, and in addition, students must complete the general education requirement for teacher licensure Initial High School License listed in the Teacher Education section of this catalog.
+Students must meet all university requirements for a certificate, and in addition, students must complete the general education requirement for teacher certification Initial High School Certificate listed in the Teacher Education section of this catalog.

-- 1. have a cumulative G.P.A. of 2.75 or higher; - 2. earn a grade of "C" or better in all general education courses; - 3. have a G.P.A. of 2.75 or higher for all general education courses;
+- 1. have a cumulative G.P.A. of 2.5 or higher; - earn a grade of "C" or better in all general education courses; - 3. have a G.P.A. of 2.75 or higher for all general education - have a G.P.A. of 3.0 or higher in all biology, chemistry, and physics courses; - 5. have a G.P.A. of 3.0 or higher for EDCP6101, EDUC4440,

-- 4. have a G.P.A. of 3.0 or higher in all biology, chemistry, and physics courses; - 5. have a G.P.A. of 3.0 or higher for EDCP6101, EDUC4440, and SPED6101, with a grade of "C" or better in each course; - 6. earn a grade of "B" or better in EDUC2310, EDUC6330, and EDUC6340; - 7. earn a grade of "B" or better in EDUC4999; - 8. complete a minimum of 100 clock-hours of supervised pre-student teaching experiences; - 9. provide evidence of successful completion of the Illinois and U.S. Constitution examinations; - 10. complete at least one three-hour course in nonwestern or third world cultures; - 11. show evidence of having passed the Assessment of Professional Teaching; - 12. meet any additional requirements listed in the Teacher Licensure section of this catalog; and - 13. receive a positive recommendation from the Secondary Education Student Progress Committee. - Professional Education (minimum of 24 Hours at GSU) The following courses can be taken at either the lower-division or upper-division level: EDUC 2310 Foundations of Education (3) SPED 6101 Survey of Students with Exceptionalities (3)
+- and SPED6101, with a grade of "C" or better in each course: - earn a grade of "B" or better in EDUC2310, EDUC6330, and EDUC6340; - 7. earn a grade of "B" or better in EDUC4999; - complete a minimum of 100 clock-hours of supervised pre-student teaching experiences; - provide evidence of successful completion of the Illinois and U.S. Constitution examinations; - complete at least one three-hour course in nonwestern or third world cultures; - show evidence of having passed the Assessment of Professional Teaching; - 12. meet any additional requirements listed in the Teacher Certification section of this catalog; and - 13. receive a positive recommendation from the Secondary Education Student Progress Committee.

-The following courses must be taken at the upper-division level: EDUC 4440 Education Double and the upper-division level: - EDUC 4440 Educational Psychology in Action (3) EDUC 4999 Student Teaching: Secondary Biology (12) EDUC 6330 Principles of Science Education (3) EDUC 6340 Teaching Secondary School Science (3) EDCP 6101 Introduction to Educational Technology (3)
+I. Professional Education (minimum of 24 Hours at GSU)

+The following courses can be taken at either the lower-division or upper-division level:

+EDUC 4440 Educational Psychology in Action (3)

+EDUC 4999 Student Teaching: Secondary Biology (12)

+EDUC 6330 Principles of Science Education (3)

+EDUC 6340 Teaching Secondary School Science (3)